zdharma-continuum/zinit/docs/INTRODUCTION.md

 !!!note
     **Turbo mode will speed up Zsh startup by <u>50%–73%</u>.
 For example instead of 200 ms, it'll be 50 ms (!)**

 Zsh 5.3 or greater is required.
-To use this Turbo Mode add `wait` ice to the target plugin in one of following ways:
+To use this Turbo mode add `wait` ice to the target plugin in one of following ways:

 ``` zsh